CouncilofLorien/counciloflorien.github.io/docs/rulesbook/rulesbook.md

 ### Typography

-_Text providing format and structure added by the Counsel of Lórien._

 Text of rules that apply to **all** players with _annotations_ [^changes] of any changes.

+> **Note:** Notes, clarifications, or examples provided in the rules.

+> _Text providing format and structure added by the Counsel of Lórien._

 {: .metw }
 > Rules from _Middle-earth: The Wizards Unlimited_.